Shopify Plus launch checklist

 Many third-party systems have existing connector apps.
 Search the Shopify App Store to check whether a connector app exists instead of creating a custom integration.

-If you need help creating a custom integration, then refer to the Plus Integration Partners.
+If you need help creating a custom integration, then refer to the list of ERP integration partners.

-You can set up Shopify Markets to sell cross-border and expand your business to other countries and regions.
-Shopify Markets Pro is available only to businesses based in the United States.
+You can set up International to sell cross-border and expand your business to other countries and regions.
+Managed Markets is available only to businesses based in the United States.

 Shopify Payments for multi-currency